JessicaJuliet/meditracker/README.md

 The end users of this website will be patients and their user stories are outlined below:

 ### User Stories
+* As a patient, I want the main purpose of the website to immediately apparent upon entering so I understand what the site is used for
-* As a patient, I want a web application which is easy to navigate on both mobile and desktop devices
+* As a patient, I want a web application which is easy to navigate on both mobile, tablet and desktop devices
-* As a patient, I want a web application which is visually appealing and its purpose immediately apparent
+* As a patient, I want a website which is visually appealing and looks professional so I feel confident in storing my medical data
-* As a patient, I want to be able to register to create my own personal account
+* As a patient, I want to be able to register to create my own personal account and feel that my information is secure
-* As a patient, I want to feel that my information is secure by creating a password to my personal account
 * As a patient, I want to be able to update my health profile with my personal details
-* As a patient, I want to be able to add and edit logs to record my medical symptoms over time
-* As a patient, I want to be able to delete logs I no longer wish to record
+* As a patient, I want to be able to record my medical symtpoms and have the ability to edit and delete data I no longer wish to record
-* As a patient, I want to be able to filter logs by the date they were entered
 * As a patient, I want to be able to request an appointment with my medical team

 ### Design Inspiration